 Born Seattle, WA June 26, 52

 William Wikstrom was born and raised in Seattle.
 He has done all kinds of art all his life.
-Among his contemporaries are some of the notable underground artists of their day, Robert Crumb & S. Clay Wilson.

 Early in his career, his drawings were published in Yellow Dog Funnies in the late 60s San Francisco Bay area.
 He was visual artist for Moon Food, a pioneering performance art group in the Seattle area in the 70s.
 He painted large backdrops during performances at the Rosco Louie Gallery ,Washington Hall and other locations.